Updated June 2, 2023

 Introduction to Apache Tomcat

-Apache Tomcat is open source web server software for Java programming that is developed and maintains by the Apache software foundation.
-The initial idea of Apache tomcat software was to host and deploy the Java servlet that is the server-side Java code that manages HTTP results from client application build using Java.
+Apache Tomcat is open source web server software for Java programming developed and maintained by the Apache software foundation.
+The initial idea of Apache tomcat software was to host and deploy the Java servlet that is the server-side Java code that manages HTTP results from client applications build using Java.
 It acts as a web server rather than a full-fledged application server that includes data persistence and load balancing capabilities.
 Apache Tomcat provides the basic feature of web server processing for the relevant servlets.
 It supports the java servlet lifecycle that are init(),service() and destroy() phases.
-It is the preferred web server software for Java implementations The latest stable release of a tomcat version 9.0.21 was released on June 7th, 2019.
+It is the preferred web server software for Java implementations The latest stable release of a tomcat version 9.0.21, was released on June 7th, 2019.

 Apache tomcat may be defined as a web server (that is also referred to as a web container/ servlet container), which processes the servlets, JSP’s (by internally converting your JSP’s to servlets internally), and also render JSP’s.